JakubFilip/fsi-vrm/README.md

 project will be to create a sorting production line.
 A more detailed description of the project will be discussed with the lecturer.

+1. Pick transport object and place it on the conveyor belt.
+2. Pick a color object and place it in the transport object (the color of the object is determined by the user).
+3. Use the conveyor belt to move the transport object to the second robot.
+4. Pick the transport object and place it in the shipping box.
+5. Pick the box lid and place it on the box.

 **Software:**
 ```bash
 ABB’s RobotStudio